Free tool · vetting

 How is free fleetfax different from other vetting tools?

 fleetfax goes deeper on the single-carrier read.
-Because the data is public, we ingest the federal record ourselves and reconcile it: safety measured against same-size peers, a map of where the carrier is observed to operate, the fleet checked against what's reported, and the identity-overlap signals behind double-brokering.
+The data is public, so we ingest the federal record ourselves and reconcile it: safety against peer carriers, a map of where the carrier is observed to operate, the fleet checked against what it reports, and the identity-overlap signals behind double-brokering.
 The full report is free, with no account.

 fleetfax reads public FMCSA data and is not affiliated with FMCSA or the U.S. Department of Transportation.
 A clean report is not legal cover or a substitute for your own process or policy.